-Most homeschoolers know about Honey for a Child’s Heart, and recently Heidi reviewed Honey for a Teen’s Heart here.
-That wonderful review motivated me to look for the book, and as soon as I returned my interlibrary loan copy to the library, I bought it.
+Most homeschoolers know about Honey for a Child’s Heart, and recently Heidi reviewed Honey for a Teen’s Heart here at The Curriculum Choice as well.
+That wonderful review motivated me to look for the book, and as soon as I returned my inter-library loan copy to the library, I bought it.

 It’s that good.